gschurck/gschurck.github.io/content/projects/lightwhale.md

 ## Limitations

 - Because Lightwhale uses incoming requests to guess when a container is not in use and to trigger the restoration of the container, it can't work with containers running long-running processes or cron jobs.
-- Another not negligible issue I encountered is that inter-containers communication doesn't pass through iptables of the host and the custom lightwhale proxy, but directly by a Docker network.
-It is indeed an important issue as it could be really useful with a project using a huge docker compose for example.
-I am still investigating to find an effective solution to deal with it.
+- Another not-insignificant issue I've come across is that communication between containers does not go through the host's iptables and the custom lightwhale proxy, but directly through a Docker network.
+This is indeed an important issue, as it could be really useful for a project using a huge docker compose, for example.
+I am still investigating to find an effective solution to deal with this.